 There are picnic tables near the main barn, fire circle and parking lot at the Danada Equestrian Center.

 Fish for largemouth bass, bluegill, channel catfish and crappie along the shores of Rice Lake.
-Park in the main lot of the Danada Equestrian Center on the east side of Naperville Road and take the Danada-Herrick Lake Regional Trail to the lake.
+Park in the main lot of the Danada Equestrian Center on the east side of Naperville Road and take the Danada-Herrick Lake Regional Trail (PDF) to the lake.

 Anglers 16 or older who are not legally disabled must carry valid Illinois fishing licenses.
 Lake maps and regulations, including creel limits and minium lengths, are on our Fishing page.